PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 correct, and consider adding any missing :py:`import` statements.
 The documentation for this extension contains `examples
 <https://sphinx-codeautolink.readthedocs.io/en/latest/examples.html>`__
-on how to skip blocks with :rst:`.. autolink-skip::` and how to do invisible imports with :rst:`.. autolink-preface::`.
+on how to skip blocks with :rest:`.. autolink-skip::` and how to do invisible imports with :rest:`.. autolink-preface::`.

-If this warning occurs in the "Examples" section of a docstring, put :rst:`.. autolink-skip: section` at the beginning of that section (see :pr:`2554`).
+If this warning occurs in the "Examples" section of a docstring, put :rest:`.. autolink-skip: section` at the beginning of that section (see :pr:`2554`).
 These warnings sometimes only show up when rebuilding the documentation.